201-301-code-fellows/mc-exercise/FUBAR.md

 I am working in the Fubar.md
 This is my merge conflict

+Jonathan is making merge conflict

 Lewis is adding to the Fubar.md file that contains the following information that will be removed when the Fubar.md file is removed from the Fubar

+moved line 9 down to line 11 and now im at 11 and it moved to 13

 https://github.com/201group-a/mc-exercise.githttps://github.com/201group-a/mc-exercise.githttps://github.com/201group-a/mc-exercise.githttps://github.com/201group-a/mc-exercise.githttps://github.com/201group-a/mc-exercise.git Lewis wrong this